List of EastEnders characters introduced in 2012: Lexi Pearce

-Lexi Pearce (also Mitchell), played by Isabella Brown, is the daughter of Lola Pearce (Danielle Harold) and Ben Mitchell (Joshua Pascoe/Harry Reid/Max Bowden), who is born in the live segment of 23 July episode.
+Lexi Pearce (also Mitchell), played by Isabella Brown, is the daughter of established characters Lola Pearce (Danielle Harold) and Ben Mitchell (Joshua Pascoe/Harry Reid/Max Bowden), who is born in the live segment of 23 July episode.
 From 2012 until July 2015, Lexi was portrayed by Dotti-Beau Cotterill.
 She was previously played by two babies.
 Her return in 2019, alongside Lola's, was announced on 20 December 2018.
 Isabella Brown's casting was announced on 19 March 2019.
 Lexi made her return alongside Lola and Ben on 1 April 2019.

 Lexi is conceived during a one-night stand and Lola discovers she is pregnant in November 2011.
 Lola denies that Ben is the father and Abi Branning (Lorna Fitzgerald) breaks up with Jay Brown (Jamie Borthwick) when she thinks he is the father of Lola's baby.
 In April 2012, Lola discovers her baby is a girl.

 During the live episode of 23 July 2012, Lola goes into labour whilst her grandfather Billy Mitchell (Perry Fenwick) is carrying the Olympic Flame through Walford.
 Aided by Cora Cross (Ann Mitchell), Jay, Ben, Patrick Trueman (Rudolph Walker), Fatboy (Ricky Norwood) and Nico Papadopalous (Aykut Hilmi), Lola gives birth to her daughter, with Billy making it just in time to witness the birth of his great-granddaughter.
 Lola brings the baby home and names her Lexi, after an old friend, which later transpires to be Alexa Smith (Saffron Coomber), with the middle name Billie, in honour of her grandfather.
 Lexi then wins a local "beautiful baby" competition.